-Founded in New York City in 1999, Lineage Project began delivering mindfulness to adolescents on Rikers Island.
+Founded in New York City in 1999 by Soren Gordhamer, Lineage Project’s first programs were for adolescents on Rikers Island and in the custody of the former NYC Department of Juvenile Justice.
 We now provide programs in Brooklyn, Queens, Manhattan, Staten Island, and the Bronx, serving youth who are justice-involved, homeless, suspended from school, and in high-need public schools.
-We also offer professional trainings to teachers, social workers, frontline staff, and caregivers, helping them gain competency in providing trauma-informed mindfulness programming for vulnerable youth.